freemocap/documentation/docs/Writerside/topics/resources/data_format.md

 `freemocap_sample_data_camera_calibration.toml` is the calibration file used to process the recording.
 This is necessary for reprocessing the data, and can be useful in debugging quality issues in your data.

 ## Synchronized and Annotated Videos

+There are two folders of videos accompanying each recording, `synchronized_videos` and `annotated_videos`.

+The `synchronized_videos` folder contains the videos that are used to run the motion capture pipeline.
+They are synchronized in that they each have the exact same number of frames.
+The synchronized videos and the `calibration.toml` are the input data that FreeMoCap uses to get motion capture data.
+You can always reprocess a recording if you have the `synchronized videos` and `calibration.toml`.

+The `annotated_videos` folder contains videos produced during processing.
+These videos are annotated with the pose estimation output, and are useful for diagnosing the quality of the 2D image data that the 3D data is triangulated from.
+The annotated videos are also synchronized, but should not be used as input for processing, as the annotations will interfere with the pose estimation models.

 ## Output Data folder